zubuhealth/typeorm/docs/multiple-data-sources.md

 }
 ```

-If you want to use `slave` in raw queries, you also need to explicitly specify the query runner.
+If you want to use a slave in raw queries, pass `slave` as the replication mode when creating a query runner:

 ```typescript
 const slaveQueryRunner = dataSource.createQueryRunner("slave")